-- Applicants for the freshman class should take the eighth grade Entrance and Scholarship exam at Duchesne Academy on January 9, 2016.
-If space in the class permits, students who move to Omaha after the testing date or who have taken an exam elsewhere may set up an individual testing time with the Admissions Director.
+- Applicants for the freshman class should take the Eighth-Grade Entrance and Scholarship Exam at Duchesne Academy on January 12, 2019.
+If class space allows, students who move to Omaha after the testing date or who have taken an exam elsewhere may set up an individual testing time with the Admissions Director.
 Students with an IEP may request accommodations on the entrance exam.
 All IEP paperwork must accompany a request no later than December 15.
 Extended time and semi-private testing will be considered.

-- Applicants for the freshman class should confirm enrollment by sending the $300 registration fee by the registration date in March.
+- Applicants for the freshman class should confirm enrollment by sending the $300 registration fee by February 26, 2019.
 Registration after that date will be accepted as space permits.

 - A transfer student will receive confirmation of her acceptance after the information and materials requested by Duchesne have been received and evaluated.
 Registration for classes will be arranged individually after a $300 registration fee has been received.

 Duchesne Academy strives to uphold the vision of the founder of the Sacred Heart order, St. Madeleine Sophie Barat, by building a school community that

 “fosters inter-religious acceptance and dialogue by educating to an understanding of and deep respect for the religions of the world” (Goal 1, criteria 6)